Top 5 (REALLY) Free VPNs for Google Chrome in 2018

 - Ads present in the free version

 Hotspot Shield is a strange combination of quality online protection and complex installation.
 It has recently hit the headlines for its logging practices, and questions have risen over its placement of advertisements in its free version.
-Despite this, Hotspot Shield still has many very happy and secure users and provides access to numerous geo-restricted streaming sites.
+Despite this, Hotspot Shield still has many very happy users and provides access to numerous geo-restricted streaming sites.

 - Download directly from Chrome Store